unaioyon/unaioyon.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+I am a second year Ph.D. candidate in Econometrics and Economics at the [Paris School of Economics](https://www.parisschoolofeconomics.eu/).
+My primary research fields are Econometrics and Labor Economics, with a particular interest in interactive fixed effects models and treatment effect heterogeneity.
+My projects are supervised by [Luc Behaghel (PSE)](https://www.parisschoolofeconomics.com/behaghel-luc/behaghel.htm) and [Clément de Chaisemartin (Sciences Po)](https://sites.google.com/site/clementdechaisemartin/).
+I am also a Fellow at [Future Policy Lab](https://www.futurepolicylab.com/equipo/), and I visited the [Bank of Spain](https://www.bde.es/wbe/en/) in summer 2024.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.